duaraghav8/complete-devops-roadmap/README.md

 In the [assets](./assets) directory, you can find the full Roadmap graphic I used in the video.

+I've also included the SVG file so you can modify and add your own touch to the Roadmap (be kind enough to add credits for the Author :D )

 Read on for the description and links for each step of the Roadmap!

 This plan will help you become a successful DevOps engineer in 1-2 years, so have patience and keep learning!